molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 Keep in mind that all these `first` calls are only necessary since there are multiple counters on the example page under test.
-If there is only one element with the given test id on the page, you do not need those `.first()` calls.
+If there is only one element with the given test id on the page, you do not need them.

 <div class="book-sources" markdown="1">
 - [Counter E2E test with helpers](https://github.com/9elements/angular-workshop/blob/main/cypress/integration/counter-helpers.ts)